Guide to the Adoption Home Study in Missouri

 Step 6: Wait for your social worker to complete a home study inspection, where he or she verifies that the house is safe for a child to live in.

 Step 7: Once all of the home study requirements have been met, your home study provider will finish his or her report and send a copy of the document to you.
 You should make sure everything is correct and confirm with the information with your home study provider.

 “Our caseworker put us at ease and even helped us to understand the process and expectations of adoption much better.
 She scheduled her next visit as part two of the home study that would include some training for us as potential adoptive parents.
 Then, once that was completed, she would present us with a written report, our home study, that we would now start using as we apply to adoption agencies,” said Jill, an adoptive mother, of her home study experience with American Adoptions.

 If you move or make any major changes in your life, you’ll be required to update your home study.
 This will also be necessary if your home study expires before a baby is placed in your home.

 Who can complete an adoption home study in Missouri?

 As a full-service national adoption agency that is fully licensed in Missouri, American Adoptions can meet all of your needs throughout the adoption process.
 Not all adoption professionals are licensed to provide home study services, but since American Adoptions is a licensed adoption agency in Missouri, our families don’t need to work with another professional to complete a home study.
 That’s one extra step you don’t need to add to your adoption home study checklist.

 Home studies can be stressful, and it’s our goal to make that process as painless as possible for you.
-To learn more, call 1-800-ADOPTION, or request free information here.
+To learn more, get free information here.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.